LMetal/Jadescript/README.md

 4- Insert a name and Add

-5- "Translation" should appear, if not check that "Group items by category" is unchecked
+5- "Translation" should appear, if not uncheck "Group items by category" (under Details)

 6- Select Traslation, click Next and Finish